ASAD1575/windows_server_terraform_project/README.md

 - AWS CLI installed and configured
 - PowerShell for Windows script execution (for local testing if needed)

+## Terraform Backend Configuration
+The project uses an S3 backend for storing Terraform state files and DynamoDB for state locking to ensure safe concurrent access.
+Ensure you have an S3 bucket and DynamoDB table created, or update the backend configuration in `main.tf` with your own bucket and table names.
+The default bucket name is `my-terraform-state-bucket` and DynamoDB table name is based on the `dynamodb_table_name` variable.

 ## Architecture Overview
 The project is structured into multiple Terraform modules, each responsible for a specific part of the infrastructure: